Miami Orange Bowl: Late 20th century

-From 1966 to 1968, and again in the 1970s, a live dolphin was situated in a water tank in the open (east) end of the Orange Bowl.
+From 1966 to 1968, and again in the 1970s, a live dolphin named Flipper was situated in a water tank in the open (east) end of the Orange Bowl.
 He would jump in the tank to celebrate touchdowns and field goals.
-The tank that was set up in the 1970s was manufactured by Evan Bush and maintained during the games by Evan Bush and Dene Whitaker.
+The tank that was set up in the 1970s was manufactured by Evan Bush and maintained during the games by Bush and Dene Whitaker.
 Flipper was removed from the Orange Bowl after 1968 to save costs and the 1970s due to stress.
 In the film Ace Ventura: Pet Detective, Snowflake, a live dolphin who does special behaviors after the Dolphins score a touchdown, was the basis of the film after he is kidnapped as part of a revenge plot against Dan Marino.

 In 1977, the permanent seats in the east end zone were removed, and further upgrades brought the stadium to its final capacity and design.
 The city skyline was visible to the east through the open end, over the modern scoreboard and palm trees.
 The surface was natural grass, except for six seasons in the 1970s.
 Poly-Turf, an artificial turf similar to AstroTurf, was installed for the 1970 football season.
 It was removed and replaced with a type of natural grass known as "Prescription Athletic Turf" after Super Bowl X in January 1976.

 In 1980, the stadium was used as a holding facility for Cuban refugees, who arrived in South Florida during the Mariel Boatlift.

 Under the leadership of Hall of Fame head coach Don Shula, the Miami Dolphins enjoyed a winning record in the Orange Bowl against rival teams in the AFC Eastern Division.
 Under Shula, the Dolphins were an impressive 57–9–1 (60–10–1 including playoff contests) against the Baltimore/Indianapolis Colts (15–3), the Boston/New England Patriots (15–1), the Buffalo Bills (16–1) and the New York Jets (13–4–1).
 They have also beaten every visiting franchise at least once, enjoying perfect records against 11 of them.
 The playoff results against AFC East opponents are: AFC Championship games: (1971, Miami 21, Baltimore 0); (1982, Miami 14, New York Jets 0) and (1985, New England 31, Miami 14) and AFC First round game (1982 strike shortened season, Miami 28, New England 13).